RobertRingel/LearningTasks4Programming/Java/01_ClassesModifier/Voucher.md

 #### Previous Knowledge

-bcm-1: basics of classes, static modifier
+bcm-1: basics of classes and modifiers

 #### Learning Activities